Velizh: History

 In the late 14th century, it used to be a border fortress of the Grand Duchy of Lithuania.
-Muscovy recaptured it in 1536, but it was restored to Lithuania in the 1582 Truce of Yam-Zapolsky.
-The town was returned to Russia under the terms of the First Partition of Poland.
-The houses of Nikolay Przhevalsky and Alexander Rodzyanko in the proximity to Velizh are open to the public as museums.
+Muscovy recaptured it in 1536.
+Lithuania recaptured it in 1562, then Muscovy again in 1563, then Polish forces led by Jan Zamoyski captured it in 1580, confirmed by the 1582 Truce of Yam-Zapolsky.
+In 1585, King Stephen Báthory of Poland established the coat of arms and granted privileges for the townspeople.
+In 1654 it was occupied by Russia, but in 1667 it was restored to the Polish–Lithuanian Commonwealth.

-After the First Partition of Poland in 1772 the area was included into newly established Pskov Governorate, a giant administrative unit comprising what is currently Pskov Oblast and a considerable part of Belarus.
+After the First Partition of Poland in 1772 the town was annexed by Russia and included into newly established Pskov Governorate, a giant administrative unit comprising what is currently Pskov Oblast and a considerable part of Belarus.
 After 1773, the area belonged to Velizhsky Uyezd of Pskov Governorate.
 In 1777, it was transferred to Polotsk Viceroyalty.
 In 1796, the viceroyalty was abolished and the area was transferred to Byelorussia Governorate; since 1802 to Vitebsk Governorate.
 Between July and October 1812, Velizh was occupied by the army of Napoleon advancing to Moscow.
 In 1924, Vitebsk Governorate was abolished, and Velizhsky Uyezds was transferred to Pskov Governorate.

 In April 1823, Velizh was the site of an infamous blood libel incident, in which local Jews were wrongly accused of the murder of Christian boy who was found dead in a field.
 Based on the testimony of a drunk prostitute, over forty Jews were arrested and in 1826 the synagogues were closed.
 Some of the accused were not released until 1835.

+In 1860 there were 649 craftsmen in the town, and in 1891 there were 67 industrial plants in the town, which employed 1,279 people.
+Two annual fairs were held in the town in the late 19th century.
+In 1897, the ethnic make-up, by mother tongue, was 49.1% Jewish, 47.6% Belarusian, 2.3% Russian, and 0.4% Polish.

 On 1 August 1927, governorates were abolished, and Velizhsky District with the center in Velizh was established.
 It belonged to Velikiye Luki Okrug of Leningrad Oblast.
 On June 17, 1929, Velizhsky District was transferred to Western Oblast.
 On 23 July 1930, the okrugs were also abolished and the districts were directly subordinated to the oblast.
 On 17 September 1937, Western Oblast was abolished, and the district was transferred to Smolensk Oblast.
 During World War II, between July 1941 and September 1943, Velizhsky District was occupied by German troops.

 Much of the town was destroyed during World War II.
 During the war, Velizh was occupied by the German Army from July 14, 1941 to September 20, 1943.
 In September 1942, German occupation forces murdered all but 17 of the town's 1,440 Jewish residents.

 On 1 February 1963, during the abortive Khrushchyov administrative reform, Velizhsky District was merged into Demidovsky District, but on 12 January 1965 it was re-established.